 Who They’re For: Beginning English Learners & New Readers Becoming Phonemically Aware of Rhyming-Word Vocabulary Families of Common One-Syllables Words

 Why You Need Them: Just about everyone enjoys card play, even if the materials display educational material on both sides.
-These provide an engaging break from routine while building vocabulary.
+These Card Decks provide an engaging break from routine while building vocabulary.

 What You’ll Do:

-Try some of the cooperative or competitive learning activities suggested in the Using Homophones: Beginning Activity & Idea Book.
-Devise even more engaging procedures.
+Try some of the cooperative or competitive learning activities suggested in the Rhyming Words: 56-Page 4 Beginning Card Decks A-D Activity & Idea Book.
+Continue with even better procedures.

 In other lessons targeting the pronunciation and spelling of one-syllable rimes, use the cards as “triggers” or reminders of “key words.”